 Cancer and its treatment may affect a person’s ability to conceive a child or maintain a pregnancy (fertility).
 The information in this section helps you understand more about the impact of cancer treatment on fertility.

-If you want to become a parent, add to your family, or even if you’ve not thought about having children, we hope this information will help you understand how to preserve your fertility before treatment and protect it during treatment, and explain your options after treatment.
+If you want to become a parent, add to your family or even if you’ve not yet thought about having children, we hope this information will help you understand how you may be able to preserve your fertility before and during treatment.

 - Making decisions

 - For females:

 - Not having a child

 - Questions to ask your health care professional